 Open from Memorial Day weekend through Labor Day weekend.
 Access fee - $5.00 per person.

-Summer fees currently are in effect.
-Winter fee schedule effective Thursday, October 15, 2015.
+Winter fees currently are in effect.
+Summer fee schedule effective Sunday, April 30, 2017.

 Entrance or parking fees are charged per person or per vehicle at the following parks and facilities: